Understanding Swollen/Enlarged Lymph Nodes in the Neck

 - Imaging Tests: Ultrasound, CT scans, or MRI can provide detailed images of the lymph nodes and surrounding structures.
 Imaging may also involve nasoendoscopy which is to use a flexible tube with a camera attached to visualise the inside of the oral cavity.

 - Biopsy: In cases where malignancy is suspected, a biopsy of the lymph node may be performed to obtain a definitive diagnosis.
+The doctor may perform a fine needle aspiration cytology to obtain cells of the lymph nodes for examination, or perform a surgical excision of the biopsy for histological confirmation.

 What are the Treatment Options Available for Enlarged Lymph Nodes?